-- How to stay safe while using the internet and other digital technologies for educational, personal and recreational use. - That they must use school systems in a responsible way, to ensure that there is no risk to their own safety or to the safety and security of the systems and other users.
+- How to stay safe while using the internet and other digital technologies for educational, personal, and recreational use. - That they must use school systems in a responsible way, to ensure that there is no risk to their own safety or to the safety and security of the systems and other users. - I understand that the Western Road Community Primary School Acceptable Use Policy will help keep me safe and happy online.